-- Hard Mode Perks: Playing on the harder difficulties allows you to S and SS ranks for clearing a level, and, in the case of the XBLA version, go past the 99-hit combo limit.
+- Hard Mode Perks: Playing on the harder difficulties allows you to S and SS ranks for clearing a level, and, in the case of EX, go past the 99-hit combo limit.

-- Hot Scientist: Dr. Julia Carson, by far.
+- Hot Scientist: Dr. Julia Carson in the original, by far.
 Hell, she wears a tube top under that lab coat!

 - Humans Are Flawed: Though humans have been trying to clean up their act as a whole, it seems, Zytron thinks humanity are a mistake, and one that must be corrected.